-* Carney says labor market slack consistent with low rates for some time
+* Carney says labor market slack consistent with low rates

 * Jobless rate has come down but still too high at 7 pct